wisq/ilcheck/README.md

 Manages your FFXIV inventory.
 Identifies items that you've outgrown, or future gear that is worse than other future gear at the same level.

+## Why?

+I've been really good at levelling up all my classes (everything except BLU is in the 70-90 range), but really bad at doing MSQ, so I don't have access to 80 or 90 poetics gear yet.
+My retainers have been bringing me gear all the way up to level 90, which is great, but there's a big mishmash of item levels in the 80-90 range, and it can be tricky to keep track of which items are better than others.

+As such, I wrote this to manage my gear for me.
+I provide it with a CSV export of my relevant gear, and it lets me know which items I should consider putting into my armoury, versus which ones I should throw away.
+(It also reserves the best gear for my retainers, because having better gear helps them bring back better gear.)

+You may find it useful as a general cleanup tool, since it will (hopefully) identify items that are worse than other items in your armoury, or that all your classes have outgrown.

+… Or maybe it'll get super confused by your inventory, and it'll tell you to do a bunch of silly things, and you won't find it useful at all.
+No idea!
+I'm just putting this out there, because why not.

 ## Usage

 To use this tool, you need to be running the "Inventory Tools" plugin.
 You'll export a CSV file containing the relevant gear, and then this program will parse that CSV.